GorillaAshtray/voyager-home-assignment/README.md

    `./.keys/id_rsa` (the full path might be needed)

 3. **Initialize the services on AWS using Terraform**
-   The Terraform files are stored in the `init_ec2s` folder.
+   The Terraform files are stored in the `init-ec2s` folder.

+   To initialize the ec2s using terraform, you can run the `run_terraform.sh` script:

+   `./run_terraform` from the root of the repo

+   Alternatively:

    `cd ./init_ec2s`